-In terms of the Constitution of South Africa, the country is divided into nine provinces, each with its own Legislature, Premier and Provincial Members of Executive Councils.
-The provinces each feature their own distinctive landscapes, vegetation and climate.
-The provinces are the Western Cape, the Eastern Cape, KwaZulu-Natal, the Northern Cape, Free State, North-West, Gauteng, Mpumalanga and the Northern Province.
-(See Chapter: Tourism.)
+In terms of the Constitution of South Africa, the country is divided into nine provinces, each with its own Legislature, Premier and provincial members of executive councils.
+The provinces each have their own distinctive landscapes, vegetation and climate.
+The

 Western Cape